galv-team/galv-backend/README.md

 D. tags that match `v*.*.*-rc#`
 E. changes to the `DEMO_BACKEND_VERSION` in `.github/workflows/demo.yml`

 N.B.
-Changes are calculated vs the previous release, not the previous commit.
+Changes are calculated vs _the previous release_, not the previous commit.

 #### Requirements: